simonceddy/eddy-route/readme.md

 - __The default DataGenerator stores routes in an `ArrayObject` instance instead of a plain array.__
   - The idea here is to allow creating a Dispatcher instance before routes have been added, since an `ArrayObject` is passed by reference, while a plain array is copied.
   - _Note:_ __Work In Progress:__ FastRoute passes an empty array to the Dispatcher if no variable routes are set, which breaks this feature for variable routes added after the Dispatcher is created.
+  - This feature may be dropped in favour of old behaviour.

 - __Various convenience methods.__
   - The Router object provides a number of convenience methods that wrap FastRoute's own methods.
 These helpers are a little less verbose than FastRoute's method names, and may be preferred.